Minimum-gain Pole Placement with Sparse Static Feedback: Introduction

 Recently, there has been a renewed interest in studying linear systems with sparsity constraints.
 Using a different approach than \cite{VP-MES-DDS:84}, the original results regarding DFMs in \cite{SHW-EJD:73} were generalized for an arbitrary sparsity pattern by the authors in \cite{AA-MR:14a, AA-MR:14b}, where they also present a sparse \emph{dynamic} controller synthesis algorithm.
-Further, there have been many recent studies on minimum cost input/output and feedback sparsity pattern selection such that the system has no structurally fixed modes (see \cite{SP-SK-APA:16, SM-PC-MNB:17} and the references therein).
+Further, there have been many recent studies on minimum cost input/output and feedback sparsity pattern selection such that the system has controllability \cite{SP-GR-SK-APA-JR:17} and no structurally fixed modes (see \cite{SP-SK-APA:16, SM-PC-MNB:18} and the references therein).
 In contrast, we consider the problem of finding a \emph{static} minimum gain feedback with a \emph{given} sparsity pattern that solves the EAP.

 \textbf{Contribution} The contribution of this paper is three-fold.
 First, we study the MGEAP with static feedback and arbitrary sparsity constraints (assuming feasibility of sparse EAP).
-We formulate the sparse MGEAP as an equality constrained optimization problem and present an analytical characterization of an optimal sparse solution.
+We formulate the sparse MGEAP as an equality constrained optimization problem and present an analytical characterization of an locally optimal sparse solution.
 As a minor contribution, we use this result to provide a geometric insight for the non-sparse MGEAP solutions.
-Second, we develop two heuristic iterative algorithms to obtain a solution of the sparse EAP.
+Second, we show that determining the feasibility of the sparse EAP is NP-hard and present necessary and sufficient conditions for feasibility.
+We develop two heuristic iterative algorithms to obtain a local solution of the sparse EAP.
 The first algorithm is based on repeated projections on linear subspaces.
 The second algorithm is developed using the Sylvester equation based parametrization and it obtains a solution via projection of a non-sparse feedback matrix on the space of sparse feedback matrices that solve the EAP.
-Third, using the latter EAP projection algorithm, we develop a projected gradient descent method to solve the sparse MGEAP.
-We also formulate a relaxed version of the sparse MGEAP using penalty based optimization method and develop an algorithm to obtain approximately-sparse solutions.
+Third, using the latter EAP projection algorithm, we develop a projected gradient descent method to obtain a local solution to the sparse MGEAP.
+We also formulate a relaxed version of the sparse MGEAP using penalty based optimization and develop an algorithm to obtain approximately-sparse local solutions.